bcgsc/AMPlify/README.md

 ```
 Example: `AMPlify -s ../data/AMP_test_20190414.fa`

-Expected output: Predicted confident scores and classes of the input sequences.
+Expected output: Predicted probability scores, AMPlify log scaled scores, and classes of the input sequences.
+The AMPlify log scaled score is calculated as `-10*log10(1-Probability_score)`.
 Results for invalid sequences will be filled with `NA`.

 ### AMP discovery